CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 - username/password for connecting to the database

 ### Application Server ###
 As security best practice, CIS recommends a separate server installation for the database and the application.
 The application server requires network accessibility for multiple users of the Dashboard application.
 To reduce exposure of the data in the database to the broader network, install the database on a separate server.
-Configure the database to only only allow communication over the network via the MySQL port.
+Configure the database to only allow communication over the network via the MySQL port.
 A separate server for the database also helps with performance.
-Where necessary as load increases, application servers can be added to the environment with the same database server connectivity.
+Where necessary, as load increases, application servers can be added to the environment with the same database server connectivity.

 The [Application Server Instructions](#applicationServerInstallation) will further guide the installation.